 How does freezing affect the quality of milk?

-There may be some small changes to the nutritional value of frozen stored breast milk e.g. a reduction in vitamin C content, changes to some of the fats and a reduction in some of the anti-infective properties.
-However it is still better than formula 15 16.
+There may be some small changes to the nutritional value of frozen stored breast milk e.g. a reduction in vitamin C content, and a reduction in fat, protein, calories and some of the anti-infective properties 15.

 Do not refreeze?

-Current recommendations are that frozen milk that has been thawed shouldn’t be frozen again (Wambach & Riordan, 2015).
-However, a study by Rechtman et al 17 found that breast milk is very robust and Kelly Bonyata discusses their research concluding that if breast milk still contains ice crystals it can be refrozen:
+The Academy of Breastfeeding Medicine states that it cannot make any recommendations regarding refreezing thawed breast milk due to insufficient research.
+However, a study by Rechtman et al 16 found that breast milk is very robust and Kelly Bonyata discusses their research concluding that if breast milk still contains ice crystals it can be refrozen:

 If there are still ice crystals in the milk, then it is still considered frozen– it is safe to either use the milk or return it to a working freezer.